Martin H. Brinkley

 Biography

-A native North Carolinian, Dean Brinkley received an A.B. degree summa cum laude in Classics from Harvard University and studied papyrology at the University of Cologne’s Institute for Ancient Studies before attending Carolina Law, where he was Executive Articles Editor of the North Carolina Law Review.
+A native North Carolinian, Professor Brinkley received an A.B. degree summa cum laude in Classics from Harvard University and studied papyrology at the University of Cologne’s Institute for Ancient Studies before attending Carolina Law, where he was Executive Articles Editor of the North Carolina Law Review.
 He clerked for Chief Judge Sam J. Ervin, III of the United States Court of Appeals for the Fourth Circuit and practiced corporate law for 22 years in Raleigh, NC.

 From 2015 to 2025 he served as the law school’s 14th dean, the first person to lead the school directly from practice in its 175-year history.
+Having retreated to the law faculty, Professor Brinkley has also returned to his roots in the field of classical studies: In 2026, he became a candidate for the PhD degree in Classics (Philology) at UNC.

 Professor Brinkley is an elected member of the American Law Institute and an Honorary Master of the Bench of the Honourable Society of the Middle Temple.
 In 2011-12, he was President of the 17,000-member North Carolina Bar Association.
 In 2017, he received the Association’s H. Brent McKnight Renaissance Lawyer Award, which recognizes “those North Carolina attorneys whose trustworthiness, respectful and courteous treatment of all people, enthusiasm for intellectual achievement and commitment to excellence in work, and service to the profession and community during a multi-faceted, accomplished life, inspire others.”
 In 2023, he received the North Caroliniana Society Award in acknowledgement of his “long and distinguished service in the encouragement, production, enhancement, promotion, and preservation of North Caroliniana.”